lucasmaehn/blog_article_packnet-sfm/blog.md

 ## Monocular Depth Estimation
 At first glance, estimating depth from a monocular camera setup seems to be a bad idea.
-The authors of a previous paper [2] even describe it as an ill-posed problem without a second image to triangulate objects using image disparity.
+The authors of a previous paper [2] even describe it as an *"[...] ill-posed problem as there is an extremely large number of possible incorrect depths per pixel [...]"*.
 This is due to the fact that monocular depth estimation is a very ambiguous task, where depth cues can be misinterpreted, leading to wrong depth estimations.
 Scenes containing a television (or huge advertisements) could thereby suffer from wrong depth estimations due to monocular depth cues being displayed inside of the screen.
 But on the other hand, sometimes a stereo camera setup is just not viable due to space constraints or maybe because we want to infer depth from an image that has already been taken without a second image from a different position.

 ### Supervised Approaches
-The first instinct to tackle a problem like this is framing it as a supervised regression problem, where we use ground truth data (for example from LiDAR Sensors ) to calculate a pixelwise loss for a estimated depth map.
+The first instinct to tackle a problem like this is framing it as a supervised regression problem, where we use ground truth data (for example from LiDAR Sensors) to calculate a pixelwise loss for a estimated depth map.
 In this case, calculating the loss is very straight forward since the estimated depth map just has to be compared to its ground truth counterpart.

 Eigen et al. proposed in [3] such an approach, where a multi-scale network was trained on data from RGB-D cameras and the KITTI dataset, which contains image sequences with ground-truth data from LiDAR Sensor.
 A later paper (DORN) [6], written by Fu et al., proposed to predict a discrete depth map instead of one with continuous depth values, which improved the results of supervised approaches.